msdx321/dpdk-pingpong/README.md

 The client sends a packet to server as a `ping`, then the server returns it back to client as a `pong`.
 The client records such ping-pong round trip time.

-`Note` that the following steps have been evaluated on 2 Ubuntu 18.04 virtual machines (KVM) with DPDK 19.05.
+`Note` that the following steps have been evaluated on:

-## Prepare
+- 2 Ubuntu 18.04 virtual machines (KVM) with DPDK 19.05

-The following operations are tested on Fedora 33 with DPDK 20.11
+- Fedora 33 with DPDK 20.11 on baremetal Intel x86_64

 ### Setup DPDK